 On or about July 11, 2016, Holladay posted a direct reply to Mr. Matheson on the OC Armory thread: "One simple question MRK [sic] ARE YOU A VETERAN [sic] HAVE YOU SERVED [sic] BECAUSE I HAVE."
-On information and belief, Holladay deliberately used all capital letters with the intent to "shout" at1 and humiliate Mr. Matheson because he is not a Veteran like Holladay allegedly is.
+On information and belief, Holladay deliberately used all capital letters with the intent to "shout" at and humiliate Mr.